Discover the stirrup and its importance in history

 Discover The Stirrup And Its Importance In History

 Nobody knows who invented the stirrup before, nor the inventor from which part of Asia.
-In fact, it is a very controversial topic among horse riding students, ancient warfare and medieval warfare.
-Despite the fact that the general public may not classify the stirrup as a major invention in history, for example at the height of gunpowder, military historians consider it a truly important development in the art of war and conquest.
+It is a very controversial topic among horse riding students, ancient warfare, and medieval warfare.
+Even though the general public may not classify the stirrup as a major invention in history, for example at the height of gunpowder, military historians consider it a truly important development in the art of war and conquest.

 Was the stirrup once invented and used all over the world?
 Or did contestants from different sectors come up with this idea independently?
 Anyway, when did this happen?
 Unfortunately, since the first stirrups were made of biodegradable materials such as leather, bone, and wood, we may never get the exact answers to these questions.